Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: The full spin-orbit Fokker-Planck equation and the full spin-orbit stochastic ODE system

 Let us briefly continue the discussion of a fine point which began after (\ref{eq:new2.44vcdc0new}) and which is based on the observation that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vcdc0new}).
-In fact it follows from (\ref{eq:new2.44vanewnew}) that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vanewz}) (and thus twice on the rhs of (\ref{eq:new2.44vanew})).
-The point to be made here is the following: The fact that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vanew}) we owe, by Section 9, to the fact that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vcdc0}).
+The point to be made here is the following: It follows from (\ref{eq:new2.44vanewnew}) that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vanewz}) (and thus twice on the rhs of (\ref{eq:new2.44vanew})).
+The fact that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vanew}) we owe, by Section 9, to the fact that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vcdc0}).
 Thus the fact that ${\cal B}_{orb}$ occurs twice on the rhs of the full Bloch equation (\ref{eq:new2.44vcdc0}) is crucial for obtaining the extension of the kinetic approach.
 Note also that ${\cal B}_{orb}$ occurs twice on the rhs of (\ref{eq:new2.44vcdc0}) because it occurs twice on the rhs (\ref{eq:new2.44vcdc0new}).
 Thus, hypothetically speaking, the extension of the kinetic approach would not be possible if ${\cal B}_{orb}$ would occur only once on the rhs of (\ref{eq:new2.44vcdc0new}).